FOR COLLEGE AND CAREERS SYLLABUS PLEASE SCROLL DOWN

 STATEMENT: Due to unforeseen happenings, it may be necessary for the course assignment schedule to be altered.
 The instructor will always strive to be fair about any changes.

-Academic Integrity – Cheating and/or plagiarism will not be tolerated and may result in an “FF” for the course as well as disciplinary action under the Code of Student Conduct.
-A student will be referred to an Academic Integrity Seminar.
-There will be a charge for this two-hour seminar, and attendance is required (see Student Handbook).
-Failure to attend the Academic Seminar may result in the assignment of a final course grade of “FF,” denoting course failure due to a violation of the college’s Academic Integrity policy.
+Academic Integrity – Academic dishonesty (such as plagiarism or cheating) will not be tolerated and may result in disciplinary action under the Code of Student Conduct.
+Cases of academic dishonesty will be referred to a mandatory, two-hour Academic Integrity Seminar, which includes a fee (see Student Handbook).
+Failure to attend the Academic Integrity Seminar will result in the assignment of a final course grade of “FF” on the student’s transcript, denoting course failure due to a violation of the college’s Academic Integrity policy.

-Access Services for Students with Disabilities – To ensure students have equal access to educational opportunities here at the College of Central Florida, students with medical, sensory, physical, psychological, and/or a cognitive disability are encouraged to register with the Office of Access Services and request an application.
-If eligible, Access Services will help facilitate approved accommodations for you.
+Disability Services for Students with Disabilities – To ensure students have equal access to educational opportunities here at the College of Central Florida, students with medical, sensory, physical, psychological, and/or cognitive disability are encouraged to register with the Office of Disability Services and request an application.
+If eligible, Disability Services will help facilitate approved accommodations for you.
 Please do this as soon as possible, to ensure that such accommodations are implemented in a timely fashion for your academic success.
-The Office of Access Services is located in Building 5-204, the Bryant Student Union, on the Ocala Campus.
-For more information visit the Access Services webpage at http://www.cf.edu/go/assistance/disability/index (Links to an external site.), or email email@example.com, or call 352-854-2322, ext.
-1580 or 1430 for further information.
+The Office of Disability Services is located in Building 5-204, on the Ocala Campus.
+For more information visit the Disability Services webpage at CF.edu/Access (Links to an external site.), or email Victoria Colleli at firstname.lastname@example.org, or call 352-873-5843 for further information.

 Classroom Decorum – Disruptive behavior will not be tolerated.
 Disruptive students will be asked to leave the classroom.
 Continuous disruptive behavior will result in withdrawal from the course and disciplinary action under the Code of Student Conduct (see Student Handbook).